Last updated on April 9, 2026

 Force of Vigor

-While most of the new Force of Will-style cards from Modern Horizons were bad, Force of Vigor was the best by far.
-I’ve shown you quite a few 1-mana instants and sorceries that can destroy one enchantment.
-How would you like a 0-mana spell that can kill two targets?
+While most of the Force of Will-style cards from Modern Horizons were bad, Force of Vigor was the best by far.
+You've seen quite a few 1-mana instants and sorceries that can destroy one enchantment.
+How would you like a 0-mana spell that can remove two targets?

 #1.
 Boseiju, Who Endures